Easy California Corbina Recipe for a Fresh Coastal Dinner

 Instructions

-1. Rinse Corbina fillets under cold water, pat dry, and check for bones.
+1. Rinse 4 Corbina fillets (6 oz each) under cold water, pat dry with paper towels, and check for bones with tweezers or fingers.

-2. In a bowl, mix 2 tbsp olive oil, lemon juice, minced garlic, 1 tbsp parsley, salt, pepper, and paprika to create a marinade.
+2. In a small bowl, whisk 2 tbsp olive oil, 2 tbsp lemon juice, 2 minced garlic cloves, 1 tbsp chopped parsley, 1 tsp salt, 1/2 tsp black pepper, and 1/2 tsp paprika to create a zesty marinade.

-3. Place fillets in a shallow dish, pour marinade over, and refrigerate for 1 hour, turning occasionally.
+3. Place fillets in a shallow dish, pour marinade over, and refrigerate for 1 hour, turning halfway to ensure even coating.

-5. For Pan-Searing: Heat butter and 1 tbsp olive oil in a skillet over medium-high.
+5. For Pan-Searing: Heat 1 tbsp butter and 1 tbsp olive oil in a skillet over medium-high (350°F/177°C).
 Add fillets and cook 3-4 minutes per side until golden.
-Optionally, add white wine, capers, and cherry tomatoes in the last minute.
+Optionally, add 1/4 cup white wine, 1 tbsp capers, and 1/2 cup halved cherry tomatoes in the last minute, spooning sauce over fillets.

 Preparing California Corbina